-DOD is also investing in counter-hypersonic weapons capabilities, although USD R&E Michael Griffin has stated that the United States will not have a defensive capability against hypersonic weapons until the mid-2020s, at the earliest.
-In September 2018, the Missile Defense Agency (MDA)-which in 2017 established a Hypersonic Defense Program pursuant to Section 1687 of the FY2017 NDAA (P.L.
+DOD is also investing in counter-hypersonic weapons capabilities, although former USD(R&E) Michael Griffin has stated that the United States will not have a defensive capability against hypersonic weapons until the mid-2020s, at the earliest.
+48 In September 2018, the Missile Defense Agency (MDA)-which in 2017 established a Hypersonic Defense Program pursuant to Section 1687 of the FY2017 NDAA (P.L.
 114-840)-commissioned 21 white papers to explore hypersonic missile defense options, including interceptor missiles, hypervelocity projectiles, laser guns, and electronic attack systems.
-In January 2020, MDA issued a draft request for prototype proposals for a Hypersonic Defense Regional Glide Phase Weapons System interceptor.
-This effort is intended to "reduce interceptor key technology and integration risks, anchor modeling and simulation in areas of large uncertainty, and to increase the interceptor technology readiness levels (TRL) to level 5."
-MDA has also awarded four companies-Northrop Grumman, Raytheon, Leidos, and L3Harris-with \$20 million contracts to design prototype space-based
+49 In January 2020, MDA issued a draft request for prototype proposals for a Hypersonic Defense Regional Glide Phase Weapons System interceptor.
+This effort is intended to "reduce interceptor key technology and integration risks, anchor modeling and simulation in areas of large uncertainty, and to increase the interceptor technology readiness levels (TRL) to level 5" (validating components in a relevant environment).
+50 MDA has also awarded four companies-Northrop Grumman, Raytheon, Leidos, and L3Harris-with \$20 million contracts to design prototype space-based (low-Earth orbit) sensors by October 31, 2020.
+Such sensors could theoretically extend the range at which incoming missiles could be detected and tracked-a critical requirement for hypersonic missile defense, according to then-USD(R&E) Griffin.
+MDA requested \$206.8 million for hypersonic defense in FY2021-up from its \$157.4 million FY2020 request-and \$659 million across the FYDP.
+In addition, DARPA is working on a program called Glide Breaker, which "will develop critical component technology to support a lightweight vehicle designed for precise engagement of hypersonic threats at very long range."54 DARPA requested \$3 million for Glide Breaker in FY2021-down from \$10 million in FY2020.55 iocu